Digital Marketing Services London

 - •Brand patterns and graphic devices: the supporting visual elements that extend the identity system across applications

-Brand Voice and Messaging
+What Do Brand Voice and Messaging Actually Cover?

 A brand's visual identity might be strong.
-But if the written communication sounds inconsistent - formal on the website, casual on Instagram, technical in proposals - the brand feels fractured.
+But if the written communication sounds inconsistent, formal on the website, casual on Instagram, technical in proposals, the brand feels fractured.
 Buyers trust consistency.
 Inconsistency feels like the business does not know itself, which makes the buyer uncertain about whether to trust it.

-Brand voice guidelines define how the brand writes in every context.
-Not just tone but vocabulary, sentence structure, what the brand says yes and no to, how it handles humour, how it addresses controversy, and how formal or informal it is in different contexts.
+Brand voice guidelines define how the brand writes in every context: not just tone but vocabulary, sentence structure, what the brand says yes and no to, how it handles humour, how it addresses controversy, and how formal or informal it is in different contexts.
 Applied consistently, voice guidelines are what make a brand feel like a person rather than an institution.

 - •Brand voice characteristics: the four to six adjectives that define how the brand sounds, with examples of each in practice